 I have no idea what you're referring to with your "automagic" comment.
 There is no magic involved.
 Your tests should be requiring 'minitest/autorun' and the rest is, as the name implies, automatic.
 It doesn't matter if you're running a single file or a whole suite, it just works.

-Updated by trans (Thomas Sawyer) almost 10 years ago
+Updated by trans (Thomas Sawyer) about 10 years ago

 Not everyone uses rake.